sansneo/algos/README.md

 ```

 ## Real world
-Example, optimizing the time complexity for an important production API handler passing from the store to the database!
+Example, optimizing the time complexity for an important production API endpoint.
+Passing from the handler to the store and the database!

 <!-- Damn, it would have been nice a computer calculated time complexity for us, can it? -->
 <!-- Kind of with complexity analysis, benchmarking and profiling! -->